 Vanaspati is a mixture of hydrogenated vegetable oils converted to a solid form and often used as a substitute for ghee.
 Vanaspati is high in trans fats and are used in commercial bakery products.
 It is best to stay away from this altogether since it is associated with a wide range of health problems.

 So now that we have got all the information, it’s time to answer the question – which is the best cooking oil for babies?

 The short answer is – any filtered or cold pressed oil, preferably the virgin version.
-You can choose between sesame, mustard, coconut or groundnut – depends upon your location and your taste.
+You can choose between cold pressed sesame oil, cold pressed mustard oil, cold pressed coconut oil or cold pressed groundnut oil – depends upon your location and your taste.
 Some dishes taste better in certain oils – for example, Kerala banana chips just won’t be the same without coconut oil!
 That said, just because it’s healthy doesn’t mean that you can use filtered oils liberally.
 Use as little as possible, around a teaspoon a day for little babies.
 Avoid deep fried food for babies, and opt for healthier cooking options.

 Although many people suggest mixing oils for maximum benefits, it’s recommended to avoid doing this.
 For one, different oils have different heating temperatures, and mixing will also affect the wholesome flavor of the individual oils.

 So there you have your answer to the best cooking oil for babies – use what your grandmother used when she fed you!
 Our traditional diets have several hidden benefits, and the sooner we realize it, the better it is for our family’s health!